s3w3nofficial/schoolCSharpProjects/README.md

 # schoolCSharpProjects
-This is just a list of projects that I do in the school-process.
+This is just a folder of projects that I do in the school-process.